npwitk/Arduino-Temperature-RFID-Monitoring-System/README.md

 This project was originally developed in November 2021 as a school project at *The Prince Royal's College, Chiang Mai, Thailand*.
 The system combines RFID authentication with temperature monitoring to create an automated attendance and health screening solution.

-## ⚠️ Important Notes for 2025 ⚠️
+> [!IMPORTANT]
-- This code base is from 2021 and may require updates for current library versions
+> - This code base is from 2021 and may require updates for current library versions
-- LINE Notify service used in this project is being discontinued
+> - LINE Notify service used in this project is being discontinued
-- API keys and credentials in code samples are non-functional examples
+> - API keys and credentials in code samples are non-functional examples
-- If implementing a similar system today, consider modern alternatives for notifications
+> - If implementing a similar system today, consider modern alternatives for notifications

 ## Features
 - Contactless temperature measurement using MLX90614 IR sensor